What they do

 Occupational health and safety advisers ensure that organisations comply with health and safety laws and regulations to protect staff within the workplace.

-They are responsible for developing health and safety management plans, policies and systems, as well as conducting inspections to identify and remedy potential risks or dangers in the workplace.
+They are responsible for developing, implementing and evaluating health and safety management plans, policies and systems, as well as conducting inspections to identify and remedy potential risks or dangers in the workplace.
 They must make sure all employees have received relevant and up-to-date occupational health and safety training.

 Occupational health and safety advisers may work within a single organisation, or they might visit and inspect a number of workplaces.
 They conduct inspections to identify and minimise potential accidents and health hazards, such as chemical use and advising of correct storage procedures for dangerous materials.
 They also provide training for employees in the use personal protective equipment and the application of safe working procedures.